estrangedwriter/shopping_list-mobile-app-react-native/README.md

 ### Problem Solving

-I used a ListItem structure, so that it would be easier to display all of the information in an organized and structured format.
+I built two primary components, a Header component, and a ListView structure/component.
+I used a ListView structure, so that it would be easier to display all of the information in an organized and structured format.

 ![problemsolving](/images/problem_solving.png/)

  - I used a div within the ListItem to store the description, as well as a div container within the div to display figure 1, figure 2, and figure 3 in an organized and neat fashion.
  - By creating individual containers through which statistical figures can be stored and displayed, the user interface will be able to easily display data.

 ### Results
 I definitely tried to make the app look as similar as possible.
 I know that the icons in the header are slightly different (the ellipsis in the top right corner, the arrow on the top left corner).
 I am not sure which library to get those exact icons.
+#### Side by side comparison

 ![result](/images/comparison.png/)

 The images shown in the app are also slightly different, because I do not have the exact same images as the one shown in the sample.
 Aside from some slight differences, I am happy with the end result but always more room for improvement.
 I think it looks very similar =).
 Thanks!

 -Jerome